ECM893/ECM893.github.io/_posts/2025-06-06-ml-levels-pt-two.md

 ## More Neurons, More Segments

-What if we used 2 neurons ina hidden layer with ReLU activations?
+What if we used two neurons in a hidden layer with ReLU activations?
 Now we can fit a piecewise linear function with two segments:

 <div>